BarRaider/streamdeck-voicemeeter/README.md

 # streamdeck-voicemeeter
 VoiceMeeter integration and live feedback for the Elgato Stream Deck device.

+## What's new in v1.3
+- Bug fix to support VM Advanced Press inside MultiActions

 ## What's new in v1.2
 - Brand new Action - The `Advanced PTT` action allows you to set a bunch of settings until you release the key.
 See the ***VoiceMeeter Advanced PTT*** section below
 - New `TitlePrefix` parameter allows you to add a prefix before showing the value on the key [ProTip: Type `\n` to make the title multi-line]